opendocsg/slw-judgments-backfill/2018_SGHC_261/report.md

 58     While the developer submitted that the adjudicator had no power to award damages for breach of contract, the additional preliminaries were not awarded on this basis, but pursuant to a term of the Contract.
 The adjudicator was entitled to find that the contractual provision allowed the contractor to make its claim for additional preliminaries from prolongation.

-59     In _Metropole Pte Ltd v Designshop Pte Ltd_ [2017] 4 SLR 277, the court made a similar finding in relation to the adjudicator’s jurisdiction to interpret a term of the parties’ contract.
+59     In _Metropole Pte Ltd v Designshop Pte Ltd_ <span class="citation">[2017] 4 SLR 277</span>, the court made a similar finding in relation to the adjudicator’s jurisdiction to interpret a term of the parties’ contract.
 In that case, the respondent argued that the adjudicator exceeded his jurisdiction by allowing the claimant to rely on cl 2.3(3) of the parties’ contract to make its claims.
 Clause 2.3(3) of the parties’ contract provided that upon termination of the contract, the respondent was to pay the claimant a minimum of twothirds of the fee for a particular stage of work if the claimant had carried out any work at all for that stage.
 In relation to the respondent’s submission that cl 2.3(3) was a clause for damages for breach of contract which should be dealt with in separate dispute resolution proceedings rather than in adjudication proceedings, the court stated (at [93]–[94]):

  93 ...
 [T]he manner in which cl 2.3(3) should be interpreted is a matter that falls within the adjudicator’s jurisdiction and is an aspect of the merits of his determination.
 The adjudicator has interpreted cl 2.3(3) to exclude claims for stages of work for which no work has commenced.
 He has also found that [the claimant] commenced works for stages E and H but not for stages L, M, and N. He therefore did not allow [the claimant’s] claim for two-thirds of the fees for stages L, M, and N (see adjudication determination at [50]).